 - A portal account

-Your portal administrator may have created a portal account for you or configured the portal to use your network login; or you may need to create a portal account the first time you connect to the portal.
-Ask your portal administrator which authentication method your portal uses.
+Your organization administrator may have created a portal account for you or configured the portal to use your network login; or you may need to create a portal account the first time you connect to the portal.
+Ask your administrator which authentication method your portal uses.

 - If an account was created for you, click the Sign In link at the top of the portal website home page, sign in with your account, and update your profile with a new password and security questions.